-The narcissistic personality disorder is a disorder, and it’s on a spectrum it’s who they are, and they can not change, if they wanted to they could learn coping strategies to manage the disorder, yet as most don’t want to look too deeply into who they are, and are very quick to blame others, this will most likely not happen.
+The narcissist personality disorder is a disorder, and it’s on a spectrum; it’s who they are.
+They can not change if they want to, they could learn coping strategies to manage the disorder, yet as most don’t want to look too deeply into who they are and are very quick to blame others, this will most likely not happen.

-Can someone with the narcissistic personality disorder love you, I believe yes, that is my own personal beliefs, others believe no. I can see both points of view.
+Can someone with the narcissistic personality disorder love you?
+I believe, yes, that is my own personal beliefs.
+Others believe no. There is many points of view.

-They don’t have to the attachment to others.
-An attachment system is usually formed in early childhood with a baby and its primary caregiver, either this never happens, or something happens to them in childhood that they turn them to the fight survival mode to protect themselves cutting of their attachment, cutting off their positive emotions like joy, happiness and love to protect themselves, meaning on a deep level they can never truly connect with others.
+They don’t have an attachment to others.
+An attachment system is usually formed in early childhood with a baby and its primary caregiver.
+Either this never happens, or something happens to a narcissist in childhood that they turn them to the fight survival mode to protect themselves, cutting off their attachment, cutting off their positive emotions like joy, happiness and love to protect themselves, meaning on a deep level they can never truly connect with others.

-Empathy is humans ability to be able to identify with how another person might be feeling so that we can respond in an appropriate way.
+Empathy is the humans’ ability to identify with how another person might be feeling to respond appropriately.
 Empathy is when you can think about how you would feel if something bad happened to someone.
 A narcissistic person most often can simply just not have the emotional empathy to see what another person is feeling.
 They just don’t understand it.
-They can not relate, put themselves in another’s shoes to genuinely care, some have cognitive empathy, this is to think emphatically and is used in a negative way, they only see how they can use our empathy for their advantage, to guilt-trip us, place fear in us, and not how they can help others.
+They can not relate, put themselves in another’s shoes to genuinely care.
+Some have cognitive empathy.
+This is to think emphatically and is used negatively.
+They only see how they can use our empathy for their advantage, to guilt-trip us, place fear in us, and not how they can help others.

 Narcissists have little to no guilt or remorse.
-Without that empathy, they don’t feel bad when they hurt someone.
+Without their lack of empathy, they don’t feel bad when they hurt someone.
 They can see how others would perceive them, so they do carry shame.
-However, they quickly remove this shame, by blame-shifting it onto others, projecting their own thoughts and feelings into others, then telling stories to those who do empathise of how badly they were treated as they’ve learned this gets them attention.
+However, they quickly remove this shame by blame-shifting it onto others, projecting their own thoughts and feelings into others, and then telling stories to those who empathise with how badly they were treated as they’ve learned this gets them attention.
 Often believe their own stories as reality.

 They lack a conscience, meaning they are unaware within themselves of the true differences between right and wrong, they believe they are special and superior, and rules don’t apply to them.

 They lack object consistency.
-This is usually formed around the age of 2-3 meaning they develop aside to caring for others even if they are not around that person at that time, those of us who have this means even when someone hurts us, we can still care about them, a narcissist in any moment can just stop caring if their needs are not being met.
+This is usually formed around the age of 2-3, meaning they develop aside to caring for others even if they are not around that person at that time.
+Those of us who have this mean, even when someone hurts us, we can still care about them.
+A narcissist, at any moment, can just stop caring if their needs are not being met.

 Those on the disorder will never listen to reason or your point of view, so learning how to handle your own emotions and your own responses around them, I do recommend no contact as the best approach.

-Someone with traits you can learn to build awareness and understanding of each other.
+Someone not on the spectrum of the disorder, you can learn to build awareness and understanding of each other.
 Find a way to communicate.

 Love and connection and Tony Robbins, six human needs.

-Fundamentally human needs are, shelter, food, water, air.
+Fundamentally human needs are shelter, food, water, and air.

 The six human needs are.